ThaisBarrosAlvim/code-challenge/README.md

    ```

 2. **Initial Setup** *(run only once)*:
    Use the provided Bash script to perform the initial setup.
-Esse script configura as variáveis necessárias no Airflow e inicia os serviços do Docker Compose:
+This script configures the necessary variables in Airflow and starts the Docker Compose services:
    ```bash
    chmod +x scripts/init.sh
    ./scripts/init.sh